spiderlili/GOAP_Unity/README.md

 # GOAP_Unity
-Goal-Orientated Action Planning with multiple goals and agents
+Goal-Orientated Action Planning with multiple goals and agents to control the NPCs' behaviour.